fiskaltrust/middleware/rfcs/192-fr-copy-receipt-performance.md

 ## SignatureCloud

 Will we perform the migration manually before switching the PosCreator to the new environment or will we have the SignatureCloud perform the migration automatically on start up?

-> - What parts of the design do you expect to resolve through the RFC process before this gets merged?
-> - What parts of the design do you expect to resolve through the implementation of this feature before before the feature PR is merged?
-> - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities